dezoito/dezoito.github.io/_posts/2015-03-30-fw1-example-app-forms_validation.md

 The proposed pattern used in this project has these goals:

- - Use the save view to display Create, Update and delete forms
+ - Use the same view to display Create, Update and Delete forms
  - Perform validation at "entity level" (meaning that the validation rules are written within the entity definition component, keeping things in a single file)
  - When a validation error occurs, reload the form, with the data last typed by